 Do Pythons Bite?

-Because pythons lack fangs doesn’t mean pythons do not have teeth.
-They still have teeth that they use in eating their prey and biting attackers for self-defense.
+Just because pythons lack fangs doesn’t mean pythons do not have teeth.
+They still have teeth that they use to eat their prey and bite attackers for self-defense.
 Pythons are generally not known as “biters,” but they tend to bite or constrict when threatened.
 These snakes only bite humans in self-defense but are mostly docile, timid, and non-aggressive.
 In some cases, pythons will bite a human hand when they mistake it for food.

 There are different types of pythons, but all species are constrictors.
-As constrictors, pythons rely on their strength and ability to coil around their prey (even huge ones) and squeeze them tight until they lose breath.
-All python species do not have fangs, but that doesn’t mean they can’t bite.
+As constrictors, pythons rely on their strength and ability to coil around their prey (even huge ones) and squeeze tight until their heart stops.
 Since most pythons do not have enough body length and strength to coil around humans, the biggest risk that pythons pose is their bite.
-Despite not having fangs that deliver venom, the python’s mouth still hosts lines of about a hundred razor-sharp teeth on both jaws that grab and hold their prey.
+Despite not having fangs that deliver venom, the python’s mouth still hosts rows of razor-sharp teeth on both jaws that grab and hold their prey.

 The python’s teeth are sloped inward and sharp enough to pierce human skin deeply.
-Biting is also possible when pythons are being hand-held, as this position exposes the wrist.
-Pythons can also strike on the face, which happens very rarely.
-Although python bites only leave puncture wounds and scratches, they can still be infected.
-Unlike most venomous snake bites, a python bite won’t leave two fang marks but several curved teeth marks.
+Biting is also possible when pythons are being hand-held.
+Pythons can also strike the face, which happens occasionally.
+Although python bites only leave puncture wounds and scratches, they can still become infected.
+Unlike most venomous snake bites, a python bite won’t leave fang marks but several puncture marks from their recurved teeth.
 The python’s bite is reported to feel like tiny pinpricks across the bite wound.

 Are Pythons Dangerous to Humans?

 Since pythons do not deliver a deadly venom, they are normally not dangerous to humans.
 There are only two potential risks of hazard from pythons – getting bitten by their razor-sharp teeth and getting constricted.
-However, any two of these risks are not fatal either.
-Since most pythons are not big enough to constrict humans, the risk of getting coiled around is unlikely.
-Yet, there are species of pythons that are big enough to squeeze an adult human body, such as the Reticulated python, Burmese python, Indian python, and African rock python.
-A python only bites humans when threatened – its bite is often not intended to kill.
+However, since most pythons are not big enough to constrict humans, the risk of getting coiled around is unlikely.
+Yet, there are species of pythons that are big enough to squeeze an adult human body, such as the reticulated python, Burmese python, Indian python, and African rock python.
+A python only bites humans when threatened — its bite is often not intended to kill.

 Pythons are one of the most popular snakes to turn into pets.
 The ball python is fairly docile and can be safely handled.
 But like other snakes, ball pythons will bite in self-defense or when they mistake your hand for food.
 In general, pythons do not attack humans, but when they bite, it can be so tight that you need to pry the python’s jaws open and loosen its grip on your skin.
 Often, a python’s self-defense bite is quick, and they release their grip quickly.
 This serves as a warning to adversaries, especially predators in the wild.
 Due to its sharp teeth and strong jaws, a python’s bite is painful, especially during the bite and as the wound fades.
 The common results of a python’s bite include puncture marks, bruising, and scratches.
 But sometimes, the bite can become infected.
 Infections from a python’s bite often stem from the bacteria in their mouth that penetrates the bloodstream underneath the skin.
 Antibiotics can solve these infections, but severe ones may need medical attention.